knox-carl/tensorflow-testprojects/README.md

 * the module scripts are interpreted using a base tensorflow virtualenv, installation instructions [here](http://tensorflow.org/get_started/os_setup.md#virtualenv-based_installation)
 * some IDE settings are included in this repo. if you don't want them then just delete the .idea directory from project root after cloning the project.
+* MNIST : Mixed National Institute of Standards and Technology

 ----
 ## references